Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ***
 **Data modelling**
 ***
- - Please note that all the necessary relationship couldn't  be formed  successfully I.e the Product ID could not form a one (1) to many(*)  Relationship because PowerBI needed assurance that the many(*) to many(*) Relationship is valid( can serve its intended purpose) before interpreting it the way it ought to be.
+ - Please note that all the necessary relationship couldn't  be formed  successfully I.e the Product ID could not form a one (1) to many(*)  relationship because PowerBI needed assurance that the many(*) to many(*) relationship is valid( can serve its intended purpose) before interpreting it the way it ought to be.
 ***
 **Technique Applied to Solve Barrier Encountered**
 ***
-     I examined the dataset( Transaction Table ) from the  secondary source (where I imported the file I.e Microsoft excel) in order to verify if any many(*) to many (*) relationship was formed in any of the data category I.e the dimension tables .
-I realized the Product ID and Product Name fields/columns contained duplicated values respectively and since the Product ID and Product Name are under the same data category,  i merged both of them to form a unique identifier (Primary key;Product key ) for the product category then merged the two columns(Product ID and Product Name) accordingly to form the same Primary key; Product key for the Fact Table(SALESFact) .
+ - I examined the dataset( Transaction Table ) from the  secondary source (the excel file on excel workbook) in order to verify if any many(*) to many (*) relationship was formed  within the dimension tables that was categorized.
+ - I realized the Product ID and Product Name fields/columns contained duplicated values respectively and since the Product ID and Product Name are under the same data category,  i merged both of them to form a unique identifier (Primary key;Product key ) for the product category then merged the two columns(Product ID and Product Name) accordingly to form the same Primary key; Product key for the Fact Table(SALESFact) .
-I removed both  Product ID and Product Name columns from the Fact Table after merging to form Product Key
+- I removed both  Product ID and Product Name columns from the Fact Table after merging to form Product Key

 Put the necessary images that's is related here

-Data modelling image here
+Data modelling image here (the complete one including calendar table)
- The structure of the data follows a star schema design consisting of three(3) Dimension Tables (Customer, Location and Product) and one Fact Table (SALESFact).
-The dimension tables are connected  to the Fact Table through a one(1) to many(*)
+- The structure of the data follows a star schema design consisting of three(3) Dimension Tables (Customer, Location and Product) and one Fact Table (SALESFact).
-Relationship.
+-  The dimension tables are connected  to the Fact Table through a one(1) to many(*) relationship.

 Visualization image here